aantron/ocaml.org/data/planet/ocamlpro/blockchains--ocamlpro-an-overview.md

 testing its <a href="https://ocamlpro.com/blog/2019_02_04_improving_tezos_storage_gitlab_branch_for_testers">improved storage system, Ironmin</a>, showing a 10x reduction in storage.
 Some TzScan.io nodes are also using versions of IronTez.
-We&rsquo;ve also successfully deployed it along with TzScan for a big foreign company to experiment with private blockchains.
+We’ve also successfully deployed it along with TzScan for a big foreign company to experiment with private blockchains.
 We are searching for projects and funding opportunities to keep developing and maintaining this optimized version of the Tezos node.</p>
 <blockquote>
-<p>Don&rsquo;t hesitate to contact us if you want to deploy a blockchain with IronTez, or for more information !</p>
+<p>Don’t hesitate to contact us if you want to deploy a blockchain with IronTez, or for more information !</p>
 </blockquote>
 <h1>Comments</h1>
 <p>Kristen (3 May 2019 at 0 h 30 min):</p>